 It seems to be a busy few weeks for Google, with yet another Google Algorithm Update.
-Volatility started on March 5 and continued into March 6, 2019.
+Volatility started on the 5th of March and continued on the 6th of March, 2019.
 It is too early to say if the update is ongoing, as the SERP trackers have not yet updated for today.

 The SERP Trackers

 Let’s take a look at the SERP trackers for the 5th of March, 2019:

 The SEMrush Sensor shows “high” volatility on the 5th and 6th of March 2019 in both the US and UK locations.

 Rank Risk Index: